Ada-Developers-Academy/core-unit-2/api-10-many-to-many/routes-many-to-many.md

 - `"description"`,
 - `"author"`, if a value for `author` exists.

 Now that we've established a relationship between `Book`s and `Genre`s, let's add the key `genres` to the JSON in our response body.
-To do this, let's modify the instance method `to_dict` on the `Book` class which returns the json we are looking for.
+To do this, let's modify the instance method `to_dict` on the `Book` class which returns the JSON we are looking for.

 <br/>